lamttu/location-finder/README.md

 # Location Finder
-Location finder is a simple web application that helps user look up Zipcode in Australia
+Location finder is a simple web application that helps user look up Zipcode in Australia, New Zealand, Japan, the US, and Canada

 Live site (http://lamttu.github.io/location-finder)